 The best Oradea 3 day itinerary: a native’s top picks

 Oradea is a city in Bihor county, in the North-West of Romania, close to the Hungarian border.
 And it’s also my hometown.
 I was born and raised here, and my family still lives in Oradea.
 It’s a really special place to me and I want to share the perfect Oradea 3 day itinerary with you.
+This post contains affiliate links.
+When you make a purchase I may get a small commission at no extra cost to you.
+Find out more here.

 I think the city of Oradea is a hidden gem in Eastern Europe that is starting to be discovered for its breathtaking beauty and charm.
 You might think I’m biased since it’s my hometown, so don’t just rely on my opinion.
 Based on public vote, Oradea won 6th place in the 2022 competition of Best European Destinations, surpassing cities like London, Rome and Vienna.